Jubayed-A/E-Commerce-App/README.md

 - this is the project for DevsStrem Limited for e-commerce
 - we do this in this project for testing the project and implement in the real project

+### What is the topic or concept we use in the project
+-